fpirotti/FIRE-RES/readme.md

 balanced representation of different land use (shrub to thick forest) and of estimated biomass at pixel level.

+## Artificial Intelligence

+We used ensemble of machine learning methods from R-CRAN “h2o” library
+\[@h2o_DL_booklet; @h2o_R\_package\], using a rich set of descriptors.

 ## Training AI

+AGB data are not easily acquired as ground truth requires measuring in the field dendrometric variables (DBH and tree heights) over a large area, and then applying the necessary biomass models **(citation here)** to convert these to AGB.
+Commonly forest plots are circular and much smaller than the 1 ha unit that is the average resolution of the AGB map.

-Biomass ground truth data are not easily reached due to the very different sampling protocols and many countries not providing the information as open data.
+Also the sampling protocols are different from country to country, and national inventories are carried out at different times.
+Another factor to is that many countries are not providing the information as open data.

-Some dedicated EU projects, such as GLOBIOMASS, were funded with the main goal to create biomass maps.
-We therefore decided to use these maps for training an ensemble of machine learning methods using as descriptors the data-rich environment from the above-listed data, **for a total of 27 variables as features**.
+Some dedicated EU projects **(other projects here)**, such as GLOBIOMASS, were funded with the main goal to create biomass maps.
+We therefore decided to use these maps for training.

 The plot below shows the relation between the variables and the biomass.